-1. How To Cook Ribeye Steak in Oven
+1. How To Cook Ribeye Steak

 Ingredients

-- 1 thick-cut ribeye steak (approximately 1.5 inches thick)
+• 1 thick-cut ribeye steak (about 1.5 inches thick)

-- 1 tablespoon olive oil
+• 1 tablespoon olive oil

-- 1 teaspoon kosher salt
+• 1 teaspoon kosher salt

-- 1/2 teaspoon freshly ground black pepper
+• 1/2 teaspoon freshly ground black pepper

 Instructions